filipekojak88/WSAA-assignments/README.md

 - Prints a clean summary of the hand and its evaluation

 `Scrpt`:

-The requests module is used to send HTTP requests to the Deck of Cards API.
-The requests.get() function is referenced in the script to fetch the shuffled deck and draw cards from it [01](#01) [04](#04).
-The response.json() function is used to parse the response from the API [05]#(05).
+This script uses the requests library to talk to the Deck of Cards API online.
+It sends a request to get a new shuffled deck and then draws five cards from it.
+The requests.get() function is what actually makes that connection, and .json() helps turn the API response into a Python dictionary so we can easily work with the data [01](#01), [02](#02), [03](#03), (04)[#04].

-The json module is employed to handle the JSON responses returned by the API.
-The json method is used to decode the API responses into Python dictionaries [02](#02).
-The collections.Counter is utilized to count the occurrences of values and suits among the drawn cards.
-The Counter class helps identify pairs and triples in the deck [03](#03).
-The sorted() function is used to sort the card values' indices to check if they form a straight [07](#07).
-The set data structure is used to check if all the drawn cards are of the same suit by ensuring the set of suits has only one unique value [08](#08).
+We use the json module to handle the data that comes back from the API in JSON format.
+This is important because the card info (like the values and suits) comes in that format, and json makes it easy to turn it into something Python can understand and work with (05)[#05].

+The Counter class from the collections module helps us count how many times each card value and suit shows up in the hand.
+It’s super useful for figuring out if we have pairs, triples, or all cards of the same suit, without needing to write a lot of code ourselves (06)[#06].

 ### Assignment 03 - CSO Dataset Fetcher